SalvadorRomo/CafsPy/README.md

 from cafspy import CAFS
 ```

 Then, in order to use ICAFS, we need to set up the datasets that you want to generate features subsets.
-For this sample , we will use Non-plus/ plus algarrobo available in this project.
+For this sample , we will use Non-plus/ plus algarrobo available in this project (Castro et al., 2025).
 Is important to remark that the *X* dataset must containts string header and numerics values.
 The same must be taken into account for **y**.

 ```
 df_algarrobo = pd.read_csv('data/algarrobo.csv')